ouchitaikoproject/OuchiTaikoProject/README.md

 <div align="right"><sub><a href="#table-of-contents">↑ Back to Top</a></sub></div>

-This project is a one-of-a-kind Hybrid product that pulls from several amazing resources.
+This project is a one-of-a-kind Hybrid creation that pulls from several amazing resources.
 As they say, "We stand on the shoulders of Giants…"

-The core firmware as well the navigation and OSD hardware portion of the Circuit was adapted from the amazing work by 'ravinrabbid' who created the **[DonCon 2040](https://github.com/ravinrabbid/DonCon2040)** Project.
+The core firmware version as well the navigation and OSD hardware portion of the Circuit was adapted from the amazing work by 'ravinrabbid' who created the **[DonCon 2040](https://github.com/ravinrabbid/DonCon2040)** Project.
 You can visit there for more of the nitty-gritty details of the software.

 The inspiration for the circuit came from the great, amazingly straightforward circuitry work by 'kasasiki3' who created the **[HIDtaiko](https://github.com/kasasiki3/HIDtaiko/tree/master)** Project (2040 edition).